 Do you want to send your emails to your customers with your own sender email address?
 You can configure it easily with Raklet!

-Save Your Sender Email Address
+Step 1: Save Your Sender Email Address

 On the sender profile edit page, type your custom sender email address into the From Address field and click the Save button.

-Verify Your Sender's Email Address
+Step 2: Verify Your Sender's Email Address

 After saving the sender's email address, you need to verify it.
 Raklet uses Amazon SES (Simple Email Service) as the email service provider.
-When you save a sender email address, Amazon will automatically send you a verification email that has a subject like "Amazon Web Services – Email Address Verification Request in region US West (Oregon)".To verify this email address, open the verification email from [email protected] and select the verification link.
+When you save a sender email address, Amazon will automatically send you a verification email with a subject like "Amazon Web Services – Email Address Verification Request in region US West (Oregon)".
+Open the verification email from [email protected] and click the verification link.
 Learn more

 Setting it up yourself